kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 SNuniqueID = "Your MQTT-SN unique ID"

-### Topic for publishing and subscribing in the Flows
+### A Topic for publishing and subscribing in the Flows
 In the line 96:

 MQTTSN_PUB_TOPIC = "CloudLocate/GNSS/request"  #we need to publish our base64 encoded message on this topic in the Flows